dharumaran/ShieldRide/README.md

 ## 🌐 Overview

-**ShieldRide** is a **parametric, AI-driven income protection platform** designed for instant delivery gig workers operating in ultra-fast logistics ecosystems such as Zepto, Blinkit, and Instamart.
+**InSURE** is a **parametric, AI-driven income protection platform** designed for instant delivery gig workers operating in ultra-fast logistics ecosystems such as Zepto, Blinkit, and Instamart.

 Unlike traditional insurance systems that rely on **manual claims processing and post-event verification**, ShieldRide leverages **real-time data signals and automated decision systems** to: